Ash2ish/Monstar/Readme.md

 Hello
 This is a password cracking gui tool using python
-You can use Pycharm for this project if you will trouble pls reachout instagram - er_ashish_587
+You can use Pycharm for this project if you have trouble pls reachout instagram - er_ashish_58